AndreaYoss/TimeSeries_ForecastSoybeanPrices/README.md

 Using historical daily soybean price data from from January 1, 1990 through December 31, 2019, as well as daily weather data over the same time period, I built a variety of unsupervised learning models to predict prices of soybeans.

-To accomplish this, I started off conducting univariate time series analysis just the price.
+To accomplish this, I started off conducting univariate time series analysis on just the daily average price of soybeans.
+During EDA, I identified the presence of certain components that I needed to account for in my model: the existance of a long-term trend, seasonality and residual components of the price data.

-One assumption to using the Autoregressive Integrated Moving Average (ARIMA) model is that my data are stationary (no systematic changes over time).
-I was then able to fit my data using an ARIMA model.

-Then, I incorporated seasonality in a SARIMA model.

-Finally, I looked at introducing additional external, exogenous features in a SARIMAX model.
-Some features I evaluated were: daily weather data from top US soybean producing states and seasonal US production data.
+After checking for stationarity using an Augmented Dickey-Fuller test, I addressed the long-term stable trends and presence of random "shocks" in the price by using the Autoregressive Integrated Moving Average model (ARIMA).
+I then incorporated the soybean crop seasonality into the model using an Seasonal Autoregressive Integrated Moving Average model (SARIMA).
+Finally, I introduced additional external, exogenous features in a SARIMAX model.
+I ultimately used the minimum and maximum daily temperatures in top US soybean producing states lagged by 72 days, to the prior season.

-I found that the model that did the best was my X MODEL.
+I found that my SARIMA(4,1,4)(1,0,72) was my best model.

 ----